 What is Fantom (FTM)?
-Solving the Blockchain Trilemma

-Fantom is an open-source, decentralized, and permissionless smart contract platform designed to outclass legacy blockchain protocols via its high-throughput, scalability, customizability, and security.
+Fantom is an open-source, decentralized, and permissionless smart contract platform designed to outclass more established blockchain protocols with its high throughput/ scalability, customizability, and security.
 At Fantom’s core is its aBFT consensus mechanism, Lachesis, which allows the protocol to operate at high speeds and low costs, while still maintaining robust security.

-The Bitcoin protocol — and most of the blockchains that came shortly after it, such as Ethereum — have all run into some form of scalability issues.
-This is mostly due to the requirement that older projects must compromise on their throughputs in order to maintain a secure and decentralized network.
+The Bitcoin protocol and most of the blockchains that came shortly after it, such as Ethereum, have all run into scalability issues or low throughput i.e. the rate a blockchain processes transactions, measured in transactions per section (TPS)–in order to maintain a secure and decentralized network.

-How does Fantom work?
+How Does Fantom Work?

-Because every network on Fantom is technically independent from each other, their performance is not degraded by network congestion— as is the case with Ethereum’s Layer 1, where every decentralized application uses the same infrastructure and the same pool of limited resources.
+Because each of the networks on Fantom are technically independent from one another, their performance is not degraded by network congestion—which is the case with Ethereum’s Layer 1, where every decentralized application uses the same infrastructure and the same pool of limited resources.

 Despite this, the independent blockchains on Fantom are still able to communicate with each other via Lachesis.
 In this way, instead of being a single Ethereum-like network, Fantom is more like a network of networks.